 Were we asking the right questions to get the feedback we needed?

-Using feedback to optimize the onboarding survey
+Using feedback to optimize the employee onboarding survey

 I discussed my observations with Fresia Jackson, one of the People Scientists at Culture Amp, and we began to work through how we could evolve our internal survey to better suit our needs.